IN THIS ARTICLE

 - Logs, stack traces, and core dumps

-Information that is not collected by our Cloud-Based Monitoring service includes file & path names, client IP addresses, and login information including usernames & passwords.
+Note: The Cloud-Based Monitoring service does not collect file & path names, client IP addresses, and login information (such as usernames & passwords).

 ENABLE AND DISABLE CLOUD-BASED MONITORING